o3de/o3de.org/content/docs/userguide/rendering/shadows-cvars.md

 | r\_ShadowsPCFiltering | 1 | 1 | 1 | 1 | 1 | 1 | 1 | 1 | 1 |
 | r\_ShadowsUseClipVolume | 1 | 1 | 1 | 1 | 1 | 1 | 1 | 1 | 1 |

-## Saving Console Variable Changes<a name="rendering-graphics-shadows-cvars-persisting-console-variable-changes"></a>
+## Saving Console Variable Changes {#rendering-graphics-shadows-cvars-persisting-console-variable-changes}

 Changes that you make to CVARs within the console do not automatically save in your level or editing session\.
 To save your changes, you can use configuration files or Lua script\.

 **To save console variable changes**
 + Do one of the following:
   + Edit and save one of the console variable configuration files\.
-For more information, see [Configuring Console Variables](/docs/userguide/console-intro.md#configuring-console-variables-cvars)\.
+For more information, see [Configuring Console Variables](/docs/userguide/console-intro#configuring-console-variables-cvars)\.
   + In a Lua script, use the following syntax to assign a value to the variable at startup:

     ```
     ConsoleRequestBus.Broadcast.ExecuteConsoleCommand('r_ConsoleVariable = Value')
     ```

-## Finding Other Shadow\-Related Console Variables<a name="rendering-graphics-shadows-cvars-finding-additional-shadow-related-console-variables"></a>
+## Finding Other Shadow\-Related Console Variables {#rendering-graphics-shadows-cvars-finding-additional-shadow-related-console-variables}

 You can use the Lumberyard Editor console window to search for additional shadow\-related console variables\.